erm156/misc/README.md

     - also includes functions for optimizing ARIMA model parameters and testing time series stationarity

-## fetcher
-    - shell script for iterating git repos, checking repo status and prompting user to fetch/pull from remote if it exists (learning more about Bash)

 ## `fetcher.sh`
     - iterates git repositories, checks branch status and prompts user to fetch/pull, if applicable